-Bello Musa Yakubu, Worapong Bumrungsri and Pattarasinee Bhattarakosol1,\
+Bello Musa Yakubu1, Worapong Bumrungsri1 and Pattarasinee Bhattarakosol^{1,}

-Department of Mathematics and Computer Science, Chulalongkorn University, Thailand
+1Department of Mathematics and Computer Science, Chulalongkorn University, Thailand

 Abstract: In modern life, the easy access to the internet and social media has become almost essential.
 Although online social media channels are good means of communication, their frequency of cyberbullying and harassment creates problems as well.
 On these sites, cyberbullying takes many forms that cause targeted victims to experience anxiety, guilt, and despair.
 With an eye on demographic factors and personal experiences of victimizing, this study explores the degree and impressions of cyberbullying within a Thai sample community.
-By means of a thorough questionnaire survey, important new perspectives on respondents' awareness of cyberbullying experiences found a clear correlation between social media use length and the likelihood of running into cyberbullying.
+By means of a thorough questionnaire survey, important new perspectives on respondents' awareness of cyberbullying, its underlying causes, and coping mechanisms for such events were obtained.
+Analyzing demographic data in tandem with cyberbullying experiences found a clear correlation between social media use length and the likelihood of running into cyberbullying.
 Moreover, the work suggests the creation of a customized natural language processing system specifically designed to identify Thai language cyberbullying events, therefore attaining an interesting accuracy rate of 84.23%.
 The study also points out the possible market chances for commercializing this method, implying it may be a profitable investment.
 These results provide a fresh understanding of language processing strategies for efficient content analysis on several internet platforms.